 Newcastle is an attractive city with great shopping, nightlife and culture.
 It’s a friendly city where there is always something going on.

 The university is in the heart of the city, meaning you are able to make the most of what it has to offer.

-I don’t live in Newcastle itself but the transport links are good, meaning it is easy to commute in every day.
+I didn’t live in Newcastle itself but the transport links are good, meaning it was easy to commute in every day.